tychonievich/graphics/md/text/bvh.md

 The BVH is a tree-like structure with scene geometry as the leaf nodes and special non-rendered geometry on the internal and root notes.
-Each such non-rendered object is referred to as a "bounding volume" and is designed such that it encloses all of the geometry of its children nodes.
+Each such non-rendered object is referred to as a "bounding volume" and is designed such that it encloses all the geometry of its children nodes.

 Given a BVH, raytracing becomes a recursive process checking the bounding volume of a node and only checking its children if the ray intersects the bounding volume.
-Conceptually, that may looks something like the following:
+Conceptually, that may look something like the following:

 ```js
 function raytrace(ray, nodeInBVH) {